garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 > Bad girls only deserve to wear panties they have peed and pooped in.
 > I am a bad girl.
 > The only potty I deserve is my panties.
-> And the only panties I deserve are panties I've gone potty in.
+> The only panties I deserve are panties I've gone potty in.
+> And I should be ashamed of myself for being a potty-pants.
 # Bathroom Control
 The most important rule at BCI is that inmates are *not allowed* to urinate or defecate unless specifically authorized by a teacher or staff member, and are *required* to urinate or defecate as directed by a teacher or staff member.